-311 West Fifth Street

-Palmyra, New Jersey 08065
+311 West Fifth Street Palmyra, New Jersey 08065 856-786-9300 Fax 856-786-3014

-(856) 786-9400 Fax (856) 786-3014

-"Excellence in Education"

 Use and Misuse of Opioid Drugs Fact Sheet

 Student-Athlete and Parent/Guardian Sign-Off

 In accordance with N.J.S.A.
 18A:40-41.10, public school districts, approved private schools for students with disabilities, and nonpublic schools participating in an interscholastic sports program must distribute this Opioid Use and Misuse Educational Fact Sheet to all student-athletes and cheerleaders.
 In addition, schools and districts must obtain a signed acknowledgement of receipt of the fact sheet from each student-athlete and cheerleader, and for students under age 18, the parent or guardian must also sign.